 Cinematic-style picture looks have been popular for the last several years; for example bleach bypass became popular after Saving Private Ryan.
 Both Red Giant Magic Bullet Looks (released in 2007) and Tiffen Dfx Digital Filter Suite have a powerful and pleasant interface designed to develop and control looks, but there are additional resources available to After Effects users still without access.

 Color Finesse, which ships with After Effects, has both bleach bypass and cross-process presets (and many others) in the Gallery pane of the full interface.
 For resources on CF, see White balance + more with Color Finesse.
-For a filmic contrast "look" check out ft-Filmic Contrast, and then ft-Technicolor, which mimics 2-strip and 3-strip technicolor processes seen in The Aviator.
-Both are basic AE Script filters by Francois Tarlier.
+For a filmic contrast "look" check out ft-Filmic Contrast and ft-Technicolor, both by Francois Tarlier, which mimic 2-strip and 3-strip technicolor processes seen in The Aviator (explanations).

 You can can usually easily recreate Photoshop effects in AE, so check out Creating a Faux Lomo/Plastic Camera Effect with Photoshop Elements by David Asch and HDR Toning Black and White Images by Richard Harrington, How To Give Your Photos a Dark Processed Lomo Effect from Spoon Graphics, and the soft dreamy Orton effect created by photographer Michael Orton.
 Plus, there are several tutorials for After Effects for making old film looks.